hacss/hacss.github.io/src/configuration-guide.md

 ## Defining a Custom Configuration

-Both the [CLI](cli-guide.md) and the [Webpack integration](webpack-guide.md) will look for a `hacss.config.js` file in the working directory (ie the project root).
+Both the [CLI](cli-guide.md) and the [Webpack integration](webpack-guide.md) will look for a `hacss.config.js` file in the working directory (i.e. the project root).
 You can specify an alternate configuration file path by using the explicit `config` option.
 See the [CLI](cli-guide.md) and [Webpack](webpack-guide.md) guides for more information.